cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_05-00-00_supported-platforms-en.md

 ---
 parent: 2020-05-04_05-00-00_about
 title: Supported platforms
-description: Shelley Haskell about
+description: Shelley about
 order: 3
 last_updated: 2020-05-01T09:00:00+01:00
 ---
 ## Supported platforms

-During the first phase of the Shelley Haskell testnet, the node can run on at least the following supported platforms:
+During the first phase of the Shelley testnet, the node can run on at least the following supported platforms:

 - Linux Ubuntu 19.10 (Eoan Ermine) or later
 - Linux Mint 19.3 (Tricia) or later